 Overall, working out reduces stress in your body.
 When you get the right amount of exercise, system-wide levels of the stress hormone cortisol decrease.
 However, too much exercise or workouts that are too intense can increase the levels of stress hormones in your body, which can make you feel physically or mentally unwell.

 Your body has a natural endocannabinoid system that regulates dozens of important biological processes.
 CBD appears to help the endocannabinoid system run smoothly, and this system plays a key role in regulating stress throughout your body.
 Therefore, CBD could be a great tool for reducing the stress your body undergoes during and after strenuous exercise.

-While losing weight isn’t always the goal of exercise, many people choose to be athletic because it helps keep their bodies in shape.
+While losing weight isn’t always the goal of the exercise, many people choose to be athletic because it helps keep their bodies in shape.
 There are a variety of ways that you can end up carrying around extra weight, and CBD might be able to help.

-For instance, preliminary research indicates that CBD might be a useful treatment for metabolic disorder, which results in excess belly fat.
+For instance, preliminary research indicates that CBD might be a useful treatment for metabolic disorders, which results in excess belly fat.
 Additionally, studies suggest that CBD might reduce appetite, which could help you control your calorie intake when you’re trying to lose weight.

 2. Can You Use CBD for Inflammation?

 Post-recovery inflammation is one of the biggest challenges that athletes face.
 Studies indicate that CBD may reduce inflammation throughout your body when you consume it orally.
 Since CBD readily absorbs through the skin, you can apply this suspected anti-inflammatory substance right onto the affected area to experience relief.

 If you’re having trouble establishing the right CBD dosage for inflammation, start small.
 Try ingesting a few milligrams of CBD per day, and increase or decrease the dosage as you observe the results.